Dharam Yudh Morcha: Reprisals

 Bhindranwale, then regarded as the "single most important Akali leader," announced that nothing less than full implementation of the Anandpur resolution was acceptable to them.
 The Sikh volunteers who answered his call on 3 September 1983 were not satisfied with either the methods or the results of Longowal's methods, as a rift emerged between the two leaders, with Bhindranwale referring to Longowal's rooms in the Golden Temple complex as "Gandhi Niwas" ("Gandhi residence"), and Longowal referring to his rooms as a wild "Chambal" region.
-Bhindranwale would denounce the double standard of Congress-supporting hijackers, who had demanded the release of Indira Gandhi after her post-Emergency arrest, being rewarded with seats in the Uttar Pradesh legislative assembly, while demanding punishment for Sikh protestors who had done the same after Bhindranwale's detainment.
+Bhindranwale would denounce the double standard of Congress-supporting hijackers, who had demanded the release of Indira Gandhi after her post-Emergency arrest, being rewarded with seats in the Uttar Pradesh legislative assembly, while demanding punishment for Sikh protesters who had done the same after Bhindranwale's detainment.
 He would comment in 1982, "If the Pandey brothers in Uttar Pradesh hijack a plane for a woman (Mrs. Gandhi) they are rewarded with political positions.
 If the Sikhs hijack a plane to Lahore and that too for a cause, they are dubbed traitors.
 Why two laws for the same crime?"
 With the release of Amrik Singh in July 1983, Bhindranwale felt confident of the advancement of the movement without the Akali leadership; they would part ways in December, two months after the imposition of President's Rule.

 Early 1984

+In regards to the protest movement, Indian journalist Pran Chopra observed in December 1983, "Mrs. Gandhi has lost the art of the politics of accommodation or, more likely, has lost interest in it.
+Therefore, she does not want to, or no longer knows how to, weave group identities into a national whole.
+She breaks such identities as she can....
+But what she cannot break, she merely alienates.
+That is the real cause of the Punjab problem."
+As Congress' power as a pan-Indian party had begun to be seriously challenged by various coalitions in an increasingly complex political scene after Nehru, Indira Gandhi had started cultivating a majoritarian votebank, presenting a more outwardly Hindu image to begin to ingratiate herself to the majority, after her economic and social slogans had grown less effective.
+Congress increasingly sought to deal with quandaries posed by minorities by consolidating this votebank along religious lines for electoral gain, triggering fears among minorities regarding their identity preservation.

+As the government continued its typical bureaucratic practice of putting off the implementation of Akali demands with interminable meetings, and the charade of negotiations entered its third year, over 150 notable citizens, including high-ranking civilians and military, authors, journalists, artists, lawyers, doctors, and other professionals of Delhi, described as the country's top intelligentsia by the Tribune newspaper of Chandigarh, issued a public statement on 22 January 1984, urging the central government to abandon its policy of delay and apathy towards the demands of the Akali protest movement: